lenne0815/Frigate-LLM-Vision/README.md

 ## What changed in this version

-This blueprint differs from the earlier version in a few important ways:
+This blueprint differs from the earlier version in a few important ways.

 ### Correct media URLs
 The blueprint now uses the working Frigate endpoints: